SCOPE OF THIS CHAPTER

 The general principle is that information will only be shared with the consent of the subject of the information.

-Sharing confidential information without consent will normally be justified in the public interest in the circumstances shown in Section 4, Government Guidance.
+Sharing confidential information without consent will normally be justified in the public interest in the circumstances shown in Section 4, National Guidance on Sharing Information.

-There are seven golden rules for information sharing: (see Information sharing Advice for practitioners providing safeguarding services to children, young people, parents and carers DfE (March 2015)).
+There are seven golden rules for information sharing: (see Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers).

 Each situation should be considered on a case-by-case basis.
 Professionals should always seek advice from senior colleagues, including those in legal services, where clarity is required; in the first instance practitioners should contact their manager.